yoosamui/secam-motion/README.md

-Make you own Video System with motion and object detection for RPI, Lunux, Windows , Mac
+Make you own Video System with motion and object detection for RPI, Lunux, Windows , Mac.